Carolina Outdoors Guide – Parks & Forests – Camping – Hiking – Adventures

 Several wildlife refuges in North Carolina are part of the Charles Kuralt Trail, which touches 11 refuges and the fish hatchery in Edenton and provides boardwalks, observation decks and nature trails.

-The Mountain Bogs National Wildlife Refuge in the North Carolina and Tennessee mountains is not conducive to recreation and is not listed below.
-As the Fish & Wildlife Service says, “this refuge isn’t a large, contiguous area; rather it’s designed to exist in small, isolated pockets of land, reflecting the distribution of southern Appalachian bogs.”
+The Mountain Bogs National Wildlife Refuge in the North Carolina and Tennessee mountains is not open to the public and is not listed below.
+As the refuge grows and the U.S. Fish and Wildlife Service acquires full ownership of additional parcels, it will work to develop public use opportunities, the FWS says.

 Coastal N.C.
 National Wildlife Refuges Gateway Visitor Center